gloriajs/gloria/README.md

 **Here's our @TODO in no particular order for inspiration:**

-- [ ] Write the previous commands to restore basic features
+- [x] Write the previous commands to restore basic features
+- [ ] Fix build so it interpolates the parsed markdown
 - [ ] Recreate documentation website
 - [ ] Move to typescript
 - [ ] Delete unused files
-- [ ] Data sources / interpolation
+- [ ] Data sources
+- [x] interpolations

 ## Data structure